gnomezgrave/A-Star/README.md

 A Star heuristic search implemented using Java

-- created by Praneeth -
+- created by Praneeth Peiris -